apono-io/terraform-provider-apono/docs/data-sources/access_scopes.md

 ### Optional

 - `name` (String) Filters the returned access scopes by their name.
 Partial matching is supported with asterisks for contains, starts with, and ends with.
+Matching is case-insensitive.

 ### Read-Only